AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 Here, we used the same contract abstraction as was previously used for reading Alice's balance.
 But this time we called `send()` generating and sending a transaction to the network.
 After waiting for the transaction to settle we were able to check the new balance values.

-Finally, the contract has a `mint` function that can be used to generate new tokens for an account.
-This takes 2 arguments:
+Finally, the contract has 2 `mint` functions that can be used to generate new tokens for an account.
+We will focus only on `mint_private`.
+This function is public but it mints tokens privately.
+This function takes:

-1. The quantity of tokens to be minted.
+1. A quantity of tokens to be minted.
-2. The recipient of the new tokens.
+2. A secret hash.

 Here is the Noir code:

+#include_code mint_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

+This function is public and it inserts a new note into the private data tree and increases the total token supply by the amount minted.

+To make the note spendable the note has to be redeemed.
+A user can do that by calling the `redeem_shield` function:

-#include_code mint /yarn-project/noir-contracts/src/contracts/private_token_contract/src/main.nr rust
+#include_code redeem_shield /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

+Notice that this function is private and that it takes a secret as an input argument.

-Let's mint some tokens to Bob's account using Typescript, add this to `index.ts`:
+Let's now use these functions to mint some tokens to Bob's account using Typescript, add this to `index.ts`:

 #include_code Mint /yarn-project/end-to-end/src/e2e_sandbox_example.test.ts typescript